gthendean/gt-angular-template/README.md

 > Template to start angular prototype; Use Grunt;

-> In the future, can create Yeoman scaffolding
+> In the future, create Yeoman scaffolding

 ## Setup
 This template was tested with Node.js `v0.10.28`